Master Account

 The Bottom Line

 The master account is the operational backbone of the professional asset management industry.
 It bridges the gap between managing individual client needs and the efficiency required to trade at scale.
 By allowing managers to aggregate orders, allocate trades fairly, and oversee risk centrally, master accounts make it possible for a single team to manage hundreds or thousands of portfolios effectively.
 For institutional investors and advisors, choosing a prime broker or custodian with robust master account technology is a critical business decision.
 While irrelevant to the typical retail trader, understanding this structure explains how "smart money" operates—moving in blocks, receiving average pricing, and leveraging economies of scale that are difficult for individuals to replicate.
+Ultimately, the master account structure is what enables the sophisticated management of global wealth in a transparent and organized manner.

 More in Account Management